sagemathinc/cocalc-doc/source/billing.rst

 Can I pay via wire transfer or PayPal?
 ----------------------------------------

-For purchases **above $50** we support PayPal or wire transfers.
+For purchases **above $100** we support PayPal or wire transfers.
 In particular that might be a year-long personal subscription or a larger course plan.
 Please contact help@cocalc.com with all relevant details about your intended purchase.

-.. index:: Subscription Does Not Work
+.. index:: License Does Not Work
-.. _sub_not_work:
+.. _lic_not_work:

 Subscription does not work
 ---------------------------------------

-After you buy a subscription, the first thing you need to do is go to settings in your project and :ref:`apply upgrades <project-upgrades>` from your subscription quotas to your project(s).
+After you buy a license, the first thing you need to do is go to settings in your project and :ref:`apply the license to your project <project-add-license>`.
 Do this for each project that you would like to be upgraded.
-Exception: if you are managing a course with CoCalc, you :ref:`upgrade student projects <inst-pays>` within the .course file, and not in project settings.
+Exception: if you are managing a course with CoCalc, you :ref:`upgrade student projects <site-license-course-setup>` within the .course file, and not in project settings.

-At any time, you can visit https://cocalc.com/settings/upgrades to see exactly how all of your upgrades are allocated across your projects.
+At any time, you can visit https://cocalc.com/settings/licenses to see how all of your licenses are allocated across your projects.

 .. index:: Member Hosting;subscriptions